 What Should You Do When You Reach Your Invite Limit?

 There’s no way to increase your invite limit, so it’s best to wait until the next week to carry on with your outreach campaign if you reach your weekly limit.

-Even if you have a paid subscription or withdraw pending invitations, you can’t regain invites or get more.
+Even if you have a paid subscription or you withdraw the pending invitations, you can’t regain invites or get more.

-LinkedIn does have an InMail service that allows you to reach out to potential connections even if your invite limit has been reached, so this can be a workaround if you want to keep up your campaign efforts.
+There’s no InMail service that allows you to reach out to potential LinkedIn connections even if your invite limit has been reached, so this can be a workaround if you want to keep up your campaign efforts.

 You can also use other social networks like Facebook groups to boost your LinkedIn network without risking restrictions.

 Did you face LinkedIn invites restrictions recently?
 There can be many reasons why you’ve had restrictions placed on your account:

 You’ve sent too many invites in a short period

 LinkedIn is always monitoring your account for the speed of activity.
 If they detect a lot of activity in a short space of time, they may place temporary restrictions on your account as a warning.

 The restrictions will most likely reduce the number of invites you can send or stop you from sending invites altogether for a period of time.